 Lonely and depressed stay at home mom with no friends… I see you.
 I feel your pain through the space between us.
 That pain spans the distance and connects us in a twisted and lonely way.
-You cry as you scrub the toilet, and for me, it’s when I change the sheets.
+You cry as you scrub the toilet, and for others it sneaks up when changing the sheets.

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. find out more here

-It’s true that the loneliest four walls are the ones that we sit within all day long.
-Being committed to raising great kids, causes you to completely neglect your own heart.
+The loneliest four walls are indeed the ones that we sit within all day long.
+Being committed to raising great kids can lead you to neglect your own heart completely.

 Committed To Everyone But Yourself

 You’re committed to your kids and raising them to be well-mannered, well-behaved, responsible, confident adults.

 I love that about you!

 That’s why you and I connect so well.
 We have a common purpose.
 We share a common heart.
 It’s also why I have to tell you that you have an enemy.
 One who hates you and your children and wants to see you all fail.
 Read more about this enemy here.